Bruma (footballer): RB Leipzig

 On 4 June 2017, Bruma completed a €12.5m move to German club RB Leipzig, with a €2.5m bonus.
-He made his Bundesliga debut on 19 August, playing 15 minutes in a 2–0 away loss against FC Schalke 04.
+He made his Bundesliga debut on 19 August, playing 15 minutes in a 2–0 away loss against Schalke 04.
 He scored his first goal for his new club the following weekend, helping the hosts defeat SC Freiburg 4–1.

 Bruma was sparingly played by manager Ralf Rangnick during the 2018–19 season, only totalling 14 league appearances.
 He was also sidelined for two months, due to injury.

 PSV

 On 28 June 2019, Bruma signed a five-year contract at PSV Eindhoven.
-He made his official debut on 23 July, in a Champions League game against FC Basel in which he scored his first goal for the club; he repeated the feat in the second leg, but his team were eliminated on the away goals rule.
+He made his official debut on 23 July, in a Champions League game against Basel in which he scored his first goal for the club; he repeated the feat in the second leg, but his team were eliminated on the away goals rule.

-Bruma joined Olympiacos F.C. on a season-long loan on 3 October 2020, with an option to make the move permanent for €7 million the following 30 June.
-He scored on 11 April 2021 in a 3–1 win over Panathinaikos F.C. in the Derby of the eternal enemies, as his club won the title.
+Bruma joined Olympiacos on a season-long loan on 3 October 2020, with an option to make the move permanent for €7 million the following 30 June.
+He scored on 11 April 2021 in a 3–1 win over Panathinaikos in the Derby of the eternal enemies, as his club won the title.

-Fenerbahçe
+Fenerbahçe and Braga

-On 20 January 2023, having started the campaign on loan, Bruma agreed to a permanent two-and-a-half-year deal at Fenerbahçe S.K. after the club exercised the option to buy his rights.
-Nine days later, however, he was loaned to S.C.
-Braga until 30 June with no option to buy.
-He marked his debut with a brace, scoring twice in injury time of the 4–1 home defeat of F.C.
-Famalicão after replacing Abel Ruiz.
+On 20 January 2023, having started the campaign on loan, Bruma agreed to a permanent two-and-a-half-year deal at Fenerbahçe after the club exercised the option to buy his rights.
+Nine days later, however, he was loaned to Braga until 30 June with no option to buy.
+He marked his debut with a brace, scoring twice in injury time of the 4–1 home defeat of Famalicão after replacing Abel Ruiz.

+Bruma signed a four-year contract at the Estádio Municipal de Braga on 14 June 2023.

+Benfica

+On 3 February 2025, Bruma joined Benfica on a contract until June 2028.
+He scored his first goal in his first start 12 days later, the only in a away win over Santa Clara.

+Bruma ruptured the Achilles tendon of his left leg during the Eusébio Cup match against Fenerbahçe on 26 July 2025, being out of action for several months.